JohnFroz/Johns-SV06-Plus-ACE-Orca-Profiles/README.md

 Made for private use, shared for friends. (aka dont expect much) If you have any comments/improvements, dont hesitate to make a comment/issue.
 I might come around to reading them one day.

+#YOU CAN FIND THE (somewhat) STABLE RELEASES IN THE RELEASES SECTION

 ## Where to put these files

 Copy all files and folders from this package into: